jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 ## Errors

-The WASI-crypto APIs share a unique error set, represented as the `crypto_errno` error type.
+The `wasi-crypto` APIs share a unique error set, represented as the `crypto_errno` error type.

 | Value                   | Descrpition                                                                                                                                                                                                                       |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |